With a little bit creativity you can redecorate an entire room on almost nothing! Style on a budget using these tips.

 Once all these items are made over in your room, there will be little left that hasn’t been transformed by you!
 It will be an entirely new space that you can fall in love with all over again.

-I hope this gives you a few ideas as you work to makeover the spaces in your home.
+I hope this gives you a few ideas to style on a budget as you work to makeover the spaces in your home.

 *A special thank you to FrogTape® who awesomely sponsored this post.
 I have been compensated for the post, but all thoughts, projects, and opinions are my own…as always!